MetPX/sarracenia/doc/sr_consumer.7.rst

 - **prefetch      <N>            (default: 1)**
 - **reset         <boolean>      (default: False)**

-By default, sarracenia components create a queue name automatically.
+Sarracenia components create a queue name automatically.
 The default queue_name is:  **q_<brokerUser>.<programName>.<configName>** .
-The user can specify its own queue_name provided that it starts with **q_<brokerUser>**.
+The user can override the defaul provided that it starts with **q_<brokerUser>**.
 Some variables can also be used within the queue_name like **${BROKER_USER},${PROGRAM},${CONFIG},${HOSTNAME}**

 The  **expire**  option is expressed in minutes... it sets how long should live a queue without connections.
 Default is set to one week.
-(Note: on broker the real mesure is millisec. but we implemented it in minutes)
+(Note: on broker the real unit is milliseconds but we implemented it in minutes)

 The  **durable** option, if set to True, means writes the queue on disk if the broker is restarted.